moshe-kabala/jst/readme.md

 let bool:Val = true.into();
 let array:Val = vec!["string".into(), 45.into()];

-// the short way is to use macros (obj!, val! and array!)
+// the short way is to use macros (obj!, val! and arr!)

 let str = val!("some string");
 let num = val!(54);